DanielTakeshi/IL_ROS_HSR/README.md

     - Adjust and double-check the [configuration file][1] and other paths, to ensure that you're referring to correct workspaces.
 TODO: need to get this in the configuration rather than `sys.path.append(...)` calls in the code.
+    - Also double check that the overall data directory (by default `/media/autolab/1tb/[something...]`) is mounted and accessible for data writing.

 2. Make sure an AR maker is taped on the ground, [and that it is AR maker 11][3], and that the robot is in a good starting position by using the joystick,